 In my opinion, it is therefore important to focus no only on which methods work best in software engineering, but also how to can apply them in science labs.

 Science has also a (very bad) tradition of analytical flexibility.
 Much has been written already on this topic (5).
 It means that you reanalyze your data until something is significant, then you publish.
 The tradition is stubborn and hard to kill, especially if you believe data is costly and publications are the gate-keeper to tenure (6).
 P-hacking is certainly bad for statistical inference.
-I will also make your code more prone to errors, because you are not actively looking for possible errors once the outcome is fine.
+I will also make your code more prone to errors for two reasons.
+First, you are not actively looking for possible errors once the outcome is fine.
 Second, re-writing the script over and over again can introduce subtle errors, like overwritten variables, false initialization, and wrong sequences.
 The solution sounds simple: Reduce the amount of analytical flexibility.
 Use version control, and make your code public, e.g. on github.
 If you feel it helps, preregister your study.
-Enforce version control.
-Attempt to code the analysis scripts before you run it on the data.
+At least, attempt to write the complete analysis scripts before you run it on the data.
 You can do this by using mock-data, or doing it first only for a single subjects of the study.
 At this point, you do not yet care about the outcome.
 This means, you can keep the focus on finding errors.

 Things like formal code review and unit tests are in my experience underused in science.
 There is a tendency to rely on external toolboxes and built-in functions – especially if they create beautiful figures.
 It also gives the false allure of safety.
-By quoting the toolbox in the paper, you might feel allowed to assume it runs correct.
-This can be double problematic if you do not really understand what the software does.
-(Which might be more of an issue in student researchers running GUI-analysis like SPSS).
-Additionally, if you have too many dependencies, sharing code becomes difficult.
+By quoting the toolbox in the paper, we feel justified in our assumptions that it runs correctly, and this can be doubly problematic if we do not really understand what the software does.
+Additionally, if we have too many dependencies, sharing code becomes difficult.
 It is worse, if the software we used is proprietary.
 And if one can not share the code, how can somebody else review and test it?
 I try to make my code as deployable as possible.
 That means, i aim to use open languages, e.g. python, and to write scripts and modules as self-contained as possible.
 A first step in this direction is to run scripts not interactively, but as a stand alone.
 If you use python, try running

-Science inherits the dilemma inherent in writing any code: You have to choose between writing code for readability versus encapsulation and maintainability of the code.
-In other words: should we write code for peer review or for the machine?
-Should it be possible to verify the code by reading the code at any time, or is it better to outsource script chunks to readable functions?
-How should be comment code?
+Science inherits the dilemma inherent in writing any code: You have to choose between writing code leaning more towards readability, towards encapsulation, towards maintainability or towards modularity.
+In other words: should we write code to easen peer review or to make it run faster?
+Should it be possible to verify the code by reading the code, or is it ok to use complex code for performance gain?
+How should we comment code?
 Consider furthermore the environment in which science will be conducted in the future.
 Sharing code and data might soon become an expectation.
 It might even go as far that notebooks and live scripts will be a publication in their own right (citable and with a doi).
 There is no good answer to that, as it requires striking a balance between opposing requirements.

 Before i conclude, let me add some remarks, which I developed up in a conversion with Laurence Billingham.
 Not all PhD students stay forever.
 If the leave a lab, you inherit the code.
 If you enforce that all code is readable and tested, you might prevent some embarrassing problems later.
 Consider also that scientists love good reasons.
 Frame testing as some kind of scientific method of reasoning about the code.
 Let them remember that they already accept to have their papers reviewed.
 And code is just another kind of text.
 Also, not everyone will stay in science.
-Learning some software engineering skills might lower the barrier for PhD students with coding experience to transition into industry.
+Learning some software engineering skills might make it easier to transition into industry.

-Put Shortly: Small errors can wreck your study and force you to retract a manuscript.
+Put Shortly: Small errors can wreck a study and force retraction of a paper.
 Explore best practices used in software engineering and adapt them for the scientific environment to control and reduce error rate.